ericman314/UnitMath/README.md

 let u = unit('2.74518864784926316174649567946 m')
 ```

-Below is a list of the required and optional functions and their signatures:
+Below is a list of functions, their signatures, and when they are required.

-Required
+Required always:
   - `clone: (a: T) => T`
   - `conv: (a: number | string | T) => T`
   - `add: (a: T, b: T) => T`